 Medicare approves the claims

 With a MediGap policy, Medicare Part A and Medicare Part B are your primary insurance.
 Your MediGap plan is supplemental.
 The claims procedure is that the provider submits the claim to Medicare, not your insurance company.
 Medicare reviews the claim to ensure that the procedure is a covered procedure.
-If the procedure is covered by Medicare, Medicare does not care what the provider may have charged, they have a set of amounts that they will approve for each procedure.
-That amount is approved and Medicare pays roughly 80% of the cost.
-The approved claim (called the Explanation of Benefits) is then sent to the client and the insurance company.
+For covered procedures, Medicare has a set of amounts for each procedure.
+Medicare pays roughly 80% of the cost.
+The client and the insurance company receive a copy of the approved claim (called the Explanation of Benefits).
 When the insurance company receives the EOB, they are required to pay the claim promptly or they are in violation of their agreement with Medicare.

 Individuals may purchase Medicare Part D prescription drug coverage if they are either eligible for Medicare Part A or enrolled in Medicare Part B. An individual’s initial enrollment period for Medicare Part D prescription drug coverage is usually the same as his or her initial enrollment period for Medicare.